Background pattern

 • chest pain

-Only retinal detachment (separation of the inner layer of the eye) has been reported in patients with AIDS treated with this medicine for CMV infection.
+Detachment of the inner layer of the eye (retinal detachment) has only been reported in patients with AIDS treated with this medicine for CMV infection.

 The side effects reported in children and adolescents are similar to those reported in adults.

-Do not use this medication after the expiration date that appears on the label of the bottle or on the box after CAD.
-The expiration date is the last day of the month indicated.
+Do not use this medicine after the expiry date which is stated on the label of the bottle or on the carton after EXP.
+The expiry date is the last day of the month shown.

 Composition of Valganciclovir Tarbis